rhysd/vim-color-spring-night/README.md

 - **`g:spring_night_kill_itralic`**: If `1`, this colorscheme does not use italic attribute.
 Default value is `0`.
 - **`g:spring_night_high_contrast`**: List of string.
 If it includes `'cui'`, it uses high contrast version on Vim in terminal.
 If it includes `'gui'`, it uses high contrast version on gVim.
 Default value depends on `termguicolors` option.

+## Contribution

+If you find some odd highlight, I'll be happy if you report it to [issues](https://github.com/rhysd/vim-color-spring-night/issues/new) with how to reproduce.
+And pull requests are of course welcome :smile:

 ## License